stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 1. Please hit alt-V or type SpVersion, the pack will notify you of the last change of the pack, and how many changes your behind.
 2. Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to back up your characters .set file if you don't want to lose any added alias's or triggers.
 		If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
-		The soundpack also has an updater which will update the soundpack for you. you can download this at https://cosmicrage.earth in the extra resources section. adding custom music for ship combat
+		The soundpack also has an updater which will update the soundpack for you. you can download this by going to this link: https://nathantech.net/files/Cosmic%20Rage%20Soundpack%20Updater%20v1.1%20setup.exe.
+Please consult the application's documentation for usage instructions adding custom music for ship combat
 1, find some music
 2, go to the sounds/music/combat folder